oplS17projects/Virtual-Piano/README.md

 Be explicit about the techiques from the class that you will use.
 For example:
 - Will you use data abstraction?
 How?
 - Will you use recursion?
-How?
+We will use iterative recursion to calculate the frequencies needed.
 - Will you use map/filter/reduce?
-How?
+We will use map to change the contents of a list that holds the frequencies when the user wants to change the scale of they piano keys.
 - Will you use object-orientation?
 How?
 - Will you use functional approaches to processing your data?
 How?
 - Will you use state-modification approaches?
 How?
 (If so, this should be encapsulated within objects. `set!` pretty much should only exist inside an object.)